platformsh/platformsh-docs/src/configuration/routes/https.md

 > **warning**
 >
 > It is very important to include the `--no-wait` flag.
 If you do not, the cron process will block waiting on the deployment to finish, but the deployment will be blocked by the running cron task.
-That will take your site offline until you login and manually terminate the running cron task.
+That will take your site offline until you log in and manually terminate the running cron task.
 You want the `--no-wait` flag.
 We're not joking.

 The certificate will not renew unless it has less than one month remaining, so forcing a deploy more than once a month is pointless.
 As the redeploy does cause a momentary pause in service we recommend running during non-peak hours for your site.